A guide to soy sauce: How to find the right bottle for you and your recipe

 You get what you pay for.
 The same pervasive thinking that prompts people to expect and demand that their Chinese takeout be cheap carries over to soy sauce, where it can be hard to overcome the expectation that you can get a huge bottle for a few bucks.
 Yan encourages cooks to consider soy sauce the same way they do olive oil or balsamic vinegar: Aim to buy better or best quality.

 The most important thing to do, Young says, is read the label.
 It should indicate that it is naturally (or traditionally) brewed or fermented, though the exact language can vary.
 Read the ingredient line and check whether it lists hydrolyzed proteins or other additives and preservatives.
-“When time is part of your recipe, you taste the difference,” Young says, explaining that naturally brewed soy sauces can have close to 300 identifiable aroma compounds.
+“When time is part of your recipe, you taste the difference,” Young says, explaining that naturally brewed soy sauces that have been fermented for a year or more can have close to 300 identifiable aroma compounds.

 If you’re looking for a better than average but not overly dear soy sauce, Young recommends Kikkoman’s organic soy sauce, Yamasa and Kimlan.
 Osawa’s organic is another she likes, though it’s somewhat less accessible.
 Yan likes Lee Kum Kee, especially its premium and double-fermented options.
 These all make good everyday soy sauces.